 Ninenzaka and Sannenzaka Preserved Districts - Kyoto

-Located at the Rakuto Area of Kyoto City, the Ninenzaka and Sannenzaka Preserved Districts are two interconnected historic districts that are famous for the well-preserved machiya or traditional buildings that line up its stone-paved streets.
+The Ninenzaka (二寧坂) and Sannenzaka (産寧坂) Preserved Districts are two interconnected historic districts that are famous for the well-preserved machiya or traditional buildings that line up its stone-paved streets.
+These districts are located in the Rakuto Area of Kyoto City, Kyoto Prefecture.
+Japan

 Ninenzaka and Sannenzaka Preserved Districts